HASTINGS MEN WHO WORKED FOR WOMEN'S RIGHTS|

 Lieut-Col Albany Robert Savile

 The great-grandson of Baronet Sir Bourchier Wrey, he was born in Edinburgh in 1844 and married Sybilla Twemlow, daughter of General Twemlow, in 1869.
 They had seven children.
-Curiously, in 1891 Albany was a house-guest of William Blatch in Basingstoke at the same time as his widowed mother-in-law was living with his family.
-She was none other than New York-born Elizabeth Cady Stanton, founder of the American women's rights and suffrage movement.
+Curiously, in the 1891 census, Albany was a house-guest of William Blatch in Basingstoke, who was married to the famous suffragist Harriot Stanton Blatch.
+Her mother was visiting them at the time; she was Elizabeth Cady Stanton, founder of the American women's rights and suffrage movement.

 Savile was a lieutenant-colonel and head of the staff college at Camberley, and when he retired he headed a cycle-mounted battalion.
 He moved with his wife to 9 Holmesdale Gardens in Hastings, where they lived in a 14 room house with just their servants, and became involved with the women's suffrage movement.
 Indeed, in 1909 he became hon. treasurer of the Hastings and St Leonards Women's Suffrage Propaganda League.